elatec-header-knowledge-technology-nfc.jpg

 What is NFC?

-NFC stands for Near-Field Communication.
+NFC stands for Near-Field Communication and is increasingly used for access control systems.
 It is a technology for contactless data exchange in near-field ranges and is based on high-frequency RFID technology (13.56 MHz).
 Many of today's smartphones support NFC and are therefore capable of simulating contactless cards for authentication.
 An NFC device can also act as a reader itself, reading both cards and NFC transponders.
 NFC also supports peer-to-peer communication (P2P) between two active devices.
 The major advantage of NFC is its extremely low energy consumption.

 Would you like to know more about NFC?